Avtera/DOTA-2-PATCHER/README.md

 ### Some info
 - The default folder name injected to gameinfo.gi is "dota_tempcontent", you can change this folder name inside /data/database.json with any text editor to any folder name you wish 😎
-- Reminder for those want to rename the vpk to pak02_dir.vpk: If your installed mod pak01_dir.vpk is contains items_game.txt, the patch wards to default mod will not work because dota 2 cant accept 2 items_games.txt inside 2 different .vpk
+- Reminder for those want to rename the patched vpk to pak02_dir.vpk: If your installed mod pak01_dir.vpk is contains items_game.txt, the patch wards to default mod will not work because dota 2 cant accept 2 items_games.txt inside 2 different .vpk
 - Solution: Coming soon pak01_dir.vpk decomplier

 ### Screenshot